Sara Duterte: Disbarment petition

-Impeachment
+Impeachments

+First impeachment

 On December 2, 2024, an impeachment complaint was filed in the House of Representatives against Duterte for 24 offenses including failure to account for her spending of confidential funds, involvement in extrajudicial killings and threatening the assassination of President Marcos and Romualdez.
 A second impeachment complaint was filed against her on December 4 for misuse of confidential funds.
 On December 19, a third impeachment complaint was filed against Duterte for betrayal of public trust.

 Despite growing calls for Duterte's impeachment, Marcos has publicly voiced his opinion against impeaching her, calling it "a storm in a teacup" and considering the move inconsequential to the lives of Filipinos.
 Consequently, the Iglesia ni Cristo on December 4 has announced that it plans to hold a rally to oppose the impeachment efforts concurring with President Marcos' stance in November 2024 that efforts to remove Duterte from office is unconstructive.
 On January 13, 2025, more than 1.5 million INC members went to the "National Rally for Peace" at the Quirino Grandstand in Manila; 12 other sites also staged the rally across the country.

 On February 5, 2025, the House of Representatives consolidated the three filed complaints into one complaint and voted to impeach Duterte on charges that include corruption, plotting to assassinate President Marcos, involvement in extrajudicial killings and incitement to insurrection and public disorder.
 The measure passed after 215 lawmakers voted in favor, significantly above the minimum 102 votes needed in the chamber.
 Although the verified complaint was immediately submitted to the Senate within the same day, Senate President Francis Escudero was noted to have taken a controversial interpretation of the constitutional term "forthwith" in holding an impeachment trial in the Senate, delaying the potential start of the trial to June when congressional sessions are resumed.